matteocourthoud/awesome-causal-inference/academic-research.md

   - [Instrumental Variables](#instrumental-variables)
   - [Regression Discontinuity](#regression-discontinuity)

-**Note for curators**: differently from most other sections, the aim of this list is *not* to be axhaustive, but to cover most of the *established* research.
+**Note for curators**: differently from most other sections, the aim of this list is *not* to be exhaustive, but to cover most of the *established* research.
 Occasionally, I might include working papers, if deemed particularly worth of attention.